csound-flossmanual/csound-floss/book/03-d-function-tables.md

 -   ***v1 v2 v3 ...***: the values which are written into the function
     table.

-[^2]: At least this is still the safest method to declare a non-power- of-two size for the table, although for many GEN routines also positive numbers work.

 The example below demonstrates how the values \[1.1 2.2 3.3 5.5 8.8
 13.13 21.21\] can be stored in a function table using